noahjb/novi_cd_test/instructions/branch2.md

    	};
 ```

-Now, when you click on the checkbox, the item from the database shoule be removed.
+Now, when you click on the checkbox, the item should be deleted from the database, and the list of todos should be refreshed.

 Congratulations!
-You've made your first MEAN web application!
+You've built your very first MEAN web application!